 With our unbundled/itemized option, patients will pay for

 Our unbundled/itemized option may be best for the following individuals:

 All fees for diagnostic testing are separate from the hearing aid purchase.
 For complete details, please contact us.

 We are pleased to offer our HearWell Program.
 HearWell is an annual subscription based plan that covers your professional service fees and more.
 Please click the HearWell tab at the top of the page for more information.

 Helpful Information About Making an Appointment at Coastal Audiology and Hearing Aid Center:

 If we will be billing your insurance for your diagnostic testing, we will need an order/referral from your primary care, internal medicine, or ENT physician.
 This is for all patients, even those with PPO insurance plans.
 Although your individual insurance plan may not require an actual referral, for Audiology services to be covered by your insurance, your physician must request that we perform these services.
 We are unable to request this for you due to current Centers for Medicare and Medicaid Services (CMS) requirements.
 Medicare sees this as soliciting and Audiologists are prohibited from soliciting business from physicians in this manner.
 Simply put,

 1. When you call our office to make an appointment, we will ask you who your physician is.
 We will ask you to contact their office and request they send us, via fax or mail, orders to "evaluate and treat" on their letterhead or on one of their prescription pads.
-We can often call for you, as we have relationships with many local physicians.
 We will need to have he order/referral in our office at the time of your appointment.
 Unfortunately, if we do not, we are unable to bill your insurance and you will be responsible for all charges incurred that day.